What is Margin Borrowing Interest Rate?

 Rules of Borrowing Interest Rate

 1. Interest calculation: Borrowing interest for each loan is calculated separately based on the real-time interest rate at the time of borrowing.
-The interest will be charged for the first time once you borrowed funds successfully, and will accrue on an hourly basis.
-But if the outstanding duration is less than 1 hour, no extra interest will be charged.
+Once you borrow funds successfully, the interest will be charged for the first time.
+After that, it will be calculated hourly at each o’clock sharp.

 2. Repayment: All loan orders are settled chronologically, and interest should be paid prior to your loan.
 When the loan and interest are both cleared, the order will be marked as "Paid", and no more interest will be calculated for this order.